autoset-controller/hardware/README.md

 # Autoset Controller
-> Additional information or tag line
+> Theatrical Controller for Thesis Project

 Program for wireless control of motorized platforms in a stage space.